rafael-g-depaulo/obsidian-vault/RPG/R20/Spells/__Spells.md

 |      9      |      15      |

 ## Spell List
-Global list of all spells, divided by circLe:
+Global list of all spells, divided by circle:

 ##### Cantrips (Circle 0)
 - [[Toll the Dead]]